 Yes!
 There is life down there!
 It is so complex, even soil scientists have yet to plumb the depth and breadth of all the species and interactions that make the soil work like one living organism.

 For gardeners, it’s important to know that a lively soil feeds your plants.
 Feeding the life in the soil makes everything better for your plants.

-Here is just one type of soil microorganism to consider: fungi.
+Here is one very important type of soil microorganism to consider: fungi.
 Specialized fungi called mycorrhizae mine nutrients from the soil and bring them to plants they associate with – literally extending the reach of plant roots.
 Other fungi help create what is known as soil structure: fungal strands (hyphae) bind soil particles together into aggregates.
 Many other organisms join soil aggregates together into complex, stable units (peds) like the one in the photo below.

 Below is a photo I took while moving a pile of wood chips for mulch.
 The pile has been sitting around for awhile and fungal hyphae have colonized the chips.
 The fungus is digesting the carbon and nutrients in the chips.

-Fungal hyphae are obvious as a white mycelial mat linking the chips together as they form soil.
+Fungal hyphae are visible as a white mycelial mat linking the chips together as they form soil.
 This mycelium will eventually form a mushroom fruiting body above ground to disperse spores.
 Here is one mushroom that popped up after these chips were spread on the soil.

 Be sure to check out all the links to more info and videos to learn about how cool soil organisms are and how to recognize and take care of them!!